 A promise by one party to pay a debt or perform an obligation contracted by another if the original party fails to pay or perform according to a contract.

-A form of insurance in which the insurance company protects the insured from specified losses, such as fire, windstorm and the like, it would not cover earthquake, riot, or flood damage.
+A form of insurance in which the insurance company protects the insured from specified losses, such as fire, windstorms, and the like; it would not cover earthquake, riot, or flood damage.

 The dwelling (house and contiguous land) of the head of the family.
 Some states grant statutory exemptions, protecting homestead property (usually to a set maximum amount) against the rights of the creditors.
 Property tax exemptions are also available in some states.